buley/personal/src/content/mantras.md

 > *“Waste no more time arguing about what a good man should be.
 Be one.” — Marcus Aurelius*

+> *"The only limit to our realization of tomorrow will be our doubts of today." — Franklin D. Roosevelt*

 *These mantras are not mere words—they are principles of operation, standards of excellence, and guides for mastery.*

 ## Self-Mastery & Control